andrey-yantsen/amex-auto-save/README.md

 # What's supported?

-At the moment the script was tested only with British Airways AMEX card.
+At the moment the script was tested only with British Airways American Express Credit Card.

 # How it's working?

 Under the hood the script uses [Selenium Webdriver](https://www.seleniumhq.org/projects/webdriver/) and Python3.
 You have to provide your AmEx credentials, and the script will save the offers for you.
 It optionally can send notifications to a specific telegram chat.

-# Which cards were tested?

-Just one, unfortunately: British Airways American Express Credit Card

 # Setting up